ZocoLini/cuqdyn-c/README.md

 - **cuqdyn config xml:**
   This file contains the configuration of the cuqdyn solver used in the cuqdyn-c library.

-  - The tolerances block defines the rtol and atol used by the cvodes library.
+  - **tolerances:** rtol and atol used by the cvodes library.
-  - The ode model is defined inside the ode_expr block.
-  - y0 is the initial conditions of the ODE (If no present, the first row of the data matrix will be used) (Optional).
+  - **ode_expr:** ODE model expression or identifier.
+  - **time_scaling:** Scaling factor for time.
+Using negative powers of 10 helps cvodes speed.
+  - **y0:** Initial conditions of the ODE.
-  - The states_transformer block defines the transformations applied to the different states in case of the observed data being a combination of the different states.
+  - **states_transformer:** Transformations expressions or identidier applied to the different states in case of the observed data being a combination of the different states.

   There is an option to accelerate the process of evaluating the ODE by defining it and the states transformer inside the mevalexpr module.
 We will talk about this later.

     ```xml
     <?xml version="1.0" encoding="UTF-8" ?>